 07. Remember that you are your best asset

 At the risk of sounding like a careers adviser, be yourself and let your personality come across when you meet agencies.
 Great work is, well, great, but everybody is fundamentally searching for people they would like to work with.
 They're looking for people they’ll be sitting alongside, the people they’ll be directing, not just people with a thorough approach to layout.

 Even if your work isn’t perfect for a particular agency, if you are the right personality fit for the team you might just find you’re the kind of person they want to spend time with and mould into their next big thing.

 Of course, you may feel very nervous about a degree show situation.
 You’re human.
 The best way to deal with your nerves is to remember that they’ll be perceived as a positive thing.
 You see, your nerves show that you care, that you’re passionate about the opportunity and that you’re taking the whole thing seriously.

 It can be off-putting if someone is over-confident to the point of cockiness.
 It’s far preferable to meet people who realise that they don’t yet know it all.
 I certainly don’t – I’m still learning every day.
 I still get nervous, and when I do, it’s always a healthy reminder that I love what I do.

 09. This is your chance, take it!

-Getting a job is often about being in the right place at the right time.
+Getting a design job (opens in new tab) is often about being in the right place at the right time.
 But that time might come after a period of uncertainty, hard graft and lower pay.